futureproofmusicschool/futureproof-feedback/README.md

-# Arena - Music Community Platform
+# Feedback - Music Community Platform

-A Reddit-style community platform for sharing original music tracks, designed to be embedded in LearnWorlds.
+A Reddit-style community platform for sharing original music tracks and getting feedback from fellow producers, designed to be embedded in LearnWorlds.

 ## Features